P. N. Furbank: Works

-Furbank's best known work was his sympathetic and widely acclaimed biography E. M. Forster: A Life.
+Furbank's best known work is his E. M. Forster: A Life.
 Forster had recognised that a biography was inevitable and had originally asked the novelist William Plomer to write one.
 Plomer found it impossible to describe Forster's sexuality and Furbank was asked instead.
-Forster's old college, King's College, made Furbank a fellow for the two years before Forster's death in 1970 to support the writing and the biography was published in two parts in 1977 and 1978.
+Forster's old college, King's College, made Furbank a fellow for the two years before Forster's death in 1970 to support the writing, and the biography was published in two volumes in 1977 and 1978.

 Furbank won a Truman Capote Award for Literary Criticism for his Diderot: A Critical Biography (1992).
-He also edited the works of Daniel Defoe and made major contributions to the question of attributions to Defoe in A Critical Bibliography of Daniel Defoe, The Canonisation of Daniel Defoe, and A Political Biography of Daniel Defoe all co-written with W. R. Owens.
-Furbank also helped oversee the publication of Alan Turing's collected works.
+He also edited the works of Daniel Defoe and made major contributions to the question of attributions to Defoe in A Critical Bibliography of Daniel Defoe, The Canonisation of Daniel Defoe, and A Political Biography of Daniel Defoe, all co-written with W. R. Owens.
+Furbank also helped to oversee the publication of Alan Turing's collected works.

-Furbank's other books include ones on the poet Mallarmé and the painter Poussin, Italo Svevo: The Man and the Writer (1966) and Behalf (1999) on political thought.
+Furbank's other works include books on the poet Mallarmé, the painter Poussin, the novelists Samuel Butler and Italo Svevo, and Behalf (1999), a book on political thought.